ZehuiWangTeddy/DoppleDashboard/README.md

 # DoppleDashboard
+Dopple dashboard system is working for Dopple to display their necessary information, this project build by Group IT2G, from NHL Stenden.
 ## Setup Project
 Please install dependencies for "dopple" and "Backend" folder before you start project:
 $ npm install